Lead Capture Pages: Essential Guide and 5 Pro Tips to Get Leads

 • Enticing headline that evokes curiosity, need, urgency, or some other emotion.

-• Attractive offer that makes parting with personal information worth the benefit
+• Attractive offer – a lead magnet – that makes parting with personal information worth the benefit

 • Call to action that encourages the user to click